skodaconnect/homeassistant-skodaconnect/README.md

 - Oil service distance
 - Oil service time

-### What is NOT working / under development
+### What is NOT working
-- switches doesn't immediately update "request reulsts" and "request_in_progress".
+- Switches doesn't immediately update "request results" and "request_in_progress".
 Long running requests will not show up until next scan interval.

+### under development
+- Automatic discovery of enabled functions.
+- Functionality for setting departure timers
-- Support for newer cars that seems to connect to Skoda native API (Skoda Enyaq iV).
+- Charging functions for newer cars (Enyaq iV)
-- SmartLink integration

 ### Breaking changes
-- Enabled API endpoints (functions) are discovered through fetching "operationlist".
-This has not been tested for all cars and might prove unreliable.
 - Combustion heater/ventilation is now named parking heater so it's not mixed up with aux heater for PHEV
 - Many resources have changed names to avoid confusion in the code, some have changed from sensor to switch and vice versa.
 Sensors with trailing "_km" in the name has been renamed to "_distance" for better compability between imperial and non-imperial units.
 - Major code changes has been made for requests handling.